Aspire-Services/grocery-list/README.md

 * UI

 ### Delivery method
-Create a new branch from `master`, when done create a pull request to merge with `master` branch
+Create a new branch using your name from `master`, when done create a pull request to merge with `master` branch